All Episodes

 Black college students can become fat and overweight and in bad health because of racism, according to a University of North Carolina at Chapel Hill psychology professor.

-The professor is Enrique W. Neblet Jr., and he made the claim during a guest lecture at the University of Georgia.
+And he made the claim during a guest lecture at the University of Georgia, according to the red and black.

-Because you see, when African American youths are going to college and leaving home, the parents are no longer right there.
+And college students, according to Professor Enrique Neblet Jr., are especially at risk because you see, when African-American youths are going to college and leaving home, the parents are no longer right there.

-Do you know that is unique to African American families?
+Do you know that is unique to African-American families?

 It is.

-When African-American youth leave home and go to college, their parents are no longer right there.
+When African American youth leave home and go to college, their parents are no longer right there.

-And Professor Neblett points this as a unique aspect of African-American life.
+And Professor Neblett points this as a unique aspect of African American life.

 I know what you're thinking.

-No kid's parents are right there when they go away to college.
+No kids' parents are right there when they go away to college.

-But that would be racist.
+But that would be racist to point that out.

 So we must button our lips and not go there.

-The professor explained that he conducted a study relating to the special phenomenon of black people gaining weight when they go off to college.
+The professor explained that he conducted a study relating to the special phenomenon of black people gaining weight when they go off to college with a cohort of generally healthy black students around 21 years of age.

 This is a special phenomenon of black people gaining weight when they go to college.

-White people apparently do not gain weight when they go away to college.
+White people apparently do not gain weight when they go away to college, except for that group of college women who gain 15 pounds while there.

 I've seen that number bandied about.

-It's a scientific number that 15 pounds is what the average female college student gains.
+It's a scientific number, that 15 pounds is what the average female college student gains.

 But I guess Professor Neblett threw that out or didn't know about it.